eozuna3/liri-node-app/README.md

   ![Image of spotify-this-song screenshot](images/sts-liri.png)

 The `movie-this` command uses the given movie title that follows the command selection, and then performs an API call to the OMDB API.
-It retrieves the information about the movie from the OMDB site and the outputs to the terminal
+It retrieves the information about the movie from the OMDB site and then outputs that information to the terminal

   - Title of the movie.
   - Year the movie came out.